HTML and CSS can solve many problems, but JavaScript is also very important.

-In 2017, I read an article titled Effective Front-end 1: Use HTML/CSS to Solve Problems Instead of JavaScript, which resonated with me and taught me many useful techniques.
-I highly recommend everyone to give it a read.
-Although JavaScript can solve most problems, from the perspective of accessibility, performance, and bundle size, it is better to use CSS whenever possible.
-However, "avoid using JS as much as possible" does not mean completely eliminating its usage.
-There are still some differences between the two approaches.
-In this article, I will revisit the mentioned article and point out some areas that I believe can be improved.
+In 2017, I read an article – Effective Frontend 1: Use HTML/CSS to Solve Problems Instead of JS.
+I felt a strong resonance with it during my first reading and learned many techniques I wasn't familiar with at the time.
+I highly recommend everyone take a look.
+Although JavaScript can solve most problems, from the perspective of accessibility, performance, and bundle size, it is generally better to use CSS where possible.
+However, trying to avoid JS doesn't mean we should completely eliminate it; there is still a distinction between the two.
+This article will revisit the aforementioned piece and highlight some areas I believe could be improved.

 Using :hover for Tooltip Styles

-Indeed, using :hover to indicate interactive UI elements is common knowledge for frontend developers.
-The article also mentioned using :hover to achieve a dropdown menu effect.
+Indeed, using :hover to indicate to users that a UI component is interactive is considered basic knowledge for front-end engineers.
+The article also mentions achieving dropdown menu effects with :hover.

 .dropdown {